ironsketch/edurange-server/app/controllers/README.md

 # Controller Files
 ---

-Updated 5/2/18
+Updated 5/7/18

 These may not be complete and may need more testing.

 ### This file contains a basic description of all the files in this directory:
  - admin_controller.rb: Controller for all admin level users.
 Has the following functions:
-   - Index has two variables, instructors and students, as well as some AWS stuff(For david to decypher)
+   - Index has two variables, instructors and students, as well as some AWS stuff(Makred for refactoring)
    - Create a new instructor
    - Reset a user's password
    - Delete a user